 Most collectors accept repaired specimens if the repairs are disclosed.
 Sometimes, small chips or part of crystals are missing.
 A person doing reconstruction might treat these voids by filling the empty spaces with a substance like an epoxy or polymer.
 However, many collectors consider such reconstructions unacceptable.

 Faked clusters or geodes fall into a special category.
 These originate in places like Morocco, China, India, or Romania.
 Local miners glue crystals together or to a matrix.
 The cluster is then covered by fine mica or crushed mineral mixed with glue.
-Some of these faked clusters are obvious but those that are skilfully crafted are extremely difficult to recognize.
+Some of these faked clusters are obvious but those that are skillfully crafted are extremely difficult to recognize.
 Soak the suspicious specimen in the acetone and see what falls apart.
 Faked geodes made of gypsum and filled with crushed galena or other eye-catching material can fool only inexperienced buyers.

 Grinding and polishing of damaged crystal faces of quartz is very common.
 Some crystals are in fact complete fakes cut from big quartz chunks and then polished.
 The same can be said for some big garnets from Africa, Colombian emeralds and Brazilian aquamarines.

 The smoky quartz with dolomite from Turt, Cavnic or other localities in Romania is particularly famous: it used to be normal white hydrothermal quartz.
 Another example of irradiated specimens is the fake rubellites (pink tourmaline) from Afghanistan.
 Many irradiated specimens loose they color if exposed to direct sunlight for some time.